sandienunez/sandienunez.github.io/_posts/2021-01-24-joyful_bites_bakery_app.markdown

 ![JBlogo](https://user-images.githubusercontent.com/61069416/105647206-fafafc00-5e71-11eb-8257-5ee6ee037da8.jpg)

-The point of this application is to help customers find a safe healthy haven for their sweet tooth!
-The Joyful Bites Bakery app allows you to easily view all the dessert items currently available on the menu tab, create a bakery order for your favorite cookie, view all the orders created in the Joyful Bites community nationwide, read about our bakery’s mission and check out our story page.
+Joyful Bites Bakery app customers find a safe healthy haven for their sweet tooth!
+It allows you to easily view all the dessert items currently available on the menu tab, create a bakery order for your favorite cookie, view all the orders created in the Joyful Bites community nationwide, read about our bakery’s mission and check out our story page.

 ## Planning Stages